emrazik/auto-minecraft-server-on-aws/README.md

 1. Clone this repo
 2. install [Terraform](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli)
 3. install the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)
 4. Store your [aws credentials](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html).
-These will likely be stores in ~/.aws/credentials on your computer
+These will likely be stored in ~/.aws/credentials on your computer
+5. Make by typing `ssh-keygen -t rsa -b 2048 -f mc-key` into your terminal in this directory.
+Follow the defualt steps by hitting enter.

 ## Set up the server
 1. Run `terraform init` in this directory to initialize Terraform with its configuration files
 2. Run `terraform apply` to start the server.
-This will make Terraform make the necessary changes to your AWS infrastructure.
+This will make Terraform make the necessary changes to your AWS infrastructure
-3. Wait about 5 minutes for the server to fully initialize and create the world.
+3. Wait about 5 minutes for the server to fully initialize and create the world

 ## Connect to the server
-1. Open your minecraft client.
+1. Open your minecraft client
-2. Click on installations.
+2. Click on installations
 3. Click on new installation.
-You will need to download version 1.17.1.
+You will need to download version 1.17.1
-4. Click play next to the new installation.
+4. Click play next to the new installation
 5. Click on multiplayer and then input the ip of the instance that is displayed in your terminal